poojarathore30/GHCI-20_CODEATHON_YounGold_/Youngold-chat-application/README.md

 # YounGold CHAT APPLICATION USING SOCKET.IO
 > Provide solutions for post-COVID-19 life.
 A Social networking application to connect all people of different age groups specifically  connecting Young ones with Old ones to solve problems because of which people are stressed and depressed.

+> To help facilitate private communication YounGold chat App provides private rooms to discuss on solutions and gain motivation to problems affecting mental health of an individual.

 # Prerequisite
 ## Project Local Setup 👩‍💻